-In this case, you pay his/her share with after-tax dollars and you are taxed on the value of his/her coverage.
+In this case, you pay for his/her coverage with after-tax dollars and you are taxed on the value of his/her coverage.
 Because you pay for this coverage on an after-tax basis, you may add or drop coverage for an eligible registered civil union partner or a child of a registered civil union partner whom you have not adopted at any time during the year.
 To make changes, call the RBC to request the required forms.